 Community Living Victoria 3861 Cedar Hill X Road Victoria, BC V8P 2M7 Ph: (250) 477-7231 A range of services for children, youth & adults with intellectual disabilities, along with their families.

-Cook Street Village Activity Centre Suite 1-380 Cook St Victoria, BC V8V 3X7 Ph: (250) 384-6542 Cook Street Village Activity Centre (Formerly Fairfield Activity Centre) a non-profit organization offering social, educational and recreational activities for persons of all ethnic and cultural backgrounds 18+ years of age.
+Cook Street Village Activity Centre 380 Cook St Victoria, BC V8V 3X7 Ph: (250) 384-6542.
+The Cook Street Village Activity Centre is a non-profit organization offering social, educational and recreational activities for persons of all ethnic and cultural backgrounds.

 Craigdarroch Castle 1050 Joan Crescent Victoria, BC V8S 3L5 Ph: (250) 592-5323 Craigdarroch Castle Historical Society, which has a mandate to preserve the building and its artifacts, welcoming visitors and sharing with them the history of the Castle including the life and times of the Dunsmuir family and the use of the house as a military hospital, music conservatory, college and museum.